Kafū, aged forty-one.

 Around noon, Mother came to visit.

-Since even offering a bowl of coarse tea in the alley’s shabby house proved difficult, I guided [her] to Fūgetsudō to share lunch together.
+If even offering a bowl of coarse tea in this alley’s shabby house proved difficult, I guided [her] to Fūgetsudō and we took lunch together.

 November 11th.